eradman/entr/README.md

 * More coverage in unit tests
 * Don't use GCC-specific flags in Makefile
 * Execute mode can run a file under watch by retrying if text file is busy
+* On platforms that support O_EVTONLY (MacOS) watching files does prevent the and unmount of removable media

 Releases History
 ----------------